andrew/ultimate-awesome/README.md

 - [awesome-weak-supervision](https://github.com/jieyuz2/awesome-weak-supervision) - A curated list of programmatic weak supervision papers and resources.
 - [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
 As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.
 - [Pop_OS-Guide](https://github.com/mikeroyal/Pop_OS-Guide) - Pop!_OS Guide.
 Pop!_OS is an Operating System developed by System76.
+- [Awesome-3D-LiDAR-Datasets](https://github.com/minwoo0611/Awesome-3D-LiDAR-Datasets) - This reposiotry is the collection for public 3D LiDAR datasets.
 - [awesome-unity-free](https://github.com/netpyoung/awesome-unity-free) - A community driven list of useful Unity Game Engine "FREE" packages, libraries and others.
 - [awesome-programming-resources](https://github.com/DogerRain/awesome-programming-resources) - 收集优秀的编程资源（Java为主），涵盖：Java面试、求职、电子书籍、计算机网络、操作系统、前端、 Redis、Mysql、Nginx、ZK、MQ、机器学习、NPL、架构、算法.
 - [awesome-aptos](https://github.com/movefuns/awesome-aptos) - Awesome-aptos.